Friday, October 14, 2011

 Richard Linklater's 1991 movie, Slacker, features an "Oblique Strategies" deck.
 One of the cards is quoted in the famous R.E.M. song, "What's the Frequency, Kenneth?"
 MGMT (which titled one of their songs "Brian Eno") had a deck in the studio when they recorded their 2010 album, Congratulations, but later said they don't know if they used it correctly.

-I wouldn't award the "genius" title to Eno solely on account of his first two solo albums -- although I think they are amazing albums.
 Eno has also contributed to the production of much great music by other performers.
-For example, he has collaborated with or produced albums for the Talking Heads, U2, Devo, David Bowie, and others.
+He has collaborated with or produced albums for the Talking Heads, U2, Devo, David Bowie, and others.

 David Byrne and Eno: Geniuses!